-Making the drop.At 34 weeks pregnant, if your baby is a boy, his testicles are now descending into his scrotum.
-If your infant's scrotum seems large right after birth, don't worry: the swelling is due to extra fluid and will go down in a week or so.
+Making the drop.At 34 weeks pregnant, if your baby is a boy, his testicles are now descending from his abdomen into his scrotum.
+If your infant's scrotum seems large right after birth, don't worry: The swelling is due to extra fluid and will go down in a week or so.

-At the moment, your little one's eyes are blue.
-The pigmentation process in the iris won't be complete until your little one’s eyes have been exposed to light for several weeks after birth.
+Baby blues.
+At 34th week of pregnancy, your baby's eyes are blue.
+The pigmentation process in the iris won't be complete until his eyes have been exposed to light for several weeks after birth.
 His final eye color may not be evident for years.